storj/storj/docs/blueprints/geofencing.md

 ### Moving storage nodes between countries

 Some existing storagenodes may be moved between countries.
 In this case, some of the restricted data may be moved out from the restricted region.
-The first implementation won't support this case: node selection constraint will be used only during the segment creation or segment recovery.
+The first implementation won't support this case: node selection constraint will be used only during the segment creation or segment repair.

-However, the constraint will be saved to the segment database, therefore it will be possible to further improve the recovery process to check the right placement of a segment.
+However, the constraint will be saved to the segment database, therefore it will be possible to further improve the repair process to check the right placement of a segment.

 ### IPV6 and advanced country identification